 is Assistant Professor of Russian history and politics at the Institute for Cross-Cultural and Area Studies, University of Copenhagen.
 His area of expertise is Russian and East European intellectual history.
 Specifically he is interested in right-wing and conservative ideologies, geopolitical and religiously-motivated ideas.
 He edited volumes Digital Orthodoxy in the Post-Soviet World: The Russian Orthodox Church and Web 2.0 (Ibidem-Verlag, 2016) and, with Mark Bassin, Eurasia 2.0: Russian Geopolitics in the Age of New Media (Lexington Books, 2016).
 His recent articles include: “The “Russian World” Concept: ‘Spheres of influence’ in the post-Soviet geopolitical ideology,” Geopolitics 2018, and ‘The Production of ‘Novorossiya’: A Territorial Brand in Public Debates,’’ Europe-Asia Studies 2017.

-has a Ph.D. in history and is a researcher at the Institute of History, University of Regensburg and an Associate professor at Moldova State University in Chișinău.
-Dr. Suveică is a former Humboldt research fellow at the Institute for East and Southeast European Studies (IOS) Regensburg (2012-2014) and Fulbright research fellow at CREEES, Stanford University, California, USA (2009-2010).
-She authored two monographs and one edited volume, and numerous publications on the interwar political, administrative and social transformation of Romania and Bessarabia, social processes in Moldovan SSR, as well on recent political and social changes in the Republic of Moldova.
+has a Ph.D. in history and is a researcher at the Institute of History, University of Regensburg.
+Dr. Suveică is a former Humboldt research fellow at the Institute for East and Southeast European Studies (IOS) Regensburg (2012-2014) and a former Fulbright research fellow at CREEES, Stanford University, California, US (2009-2010).
+From September 2008 to August 2018, Dr. Suveică was an Associate Professor at the Faculty of History and Philosophy, Moldova State University, Chișinău.
+Since September 2018, Dr. Suveică is a Research Associate at the Chair of Southeast and East European History within the Institute of History of the Faculty of Philosophy, Art History, History and Humanities at the University of Regensburg.
+She authored two monographs and one edited volume, and numerous publications concerning the interwar political, administrative and social transformations of Romania and Bessarabia, social processes in the Moldavian SSR, as well on recent political and social changes in the Republic of Moldova.

 holds an M.A. and a Ph.D. from the Central European University (Budapest).
 His doctoral dissertation, "Russia on the Danube: Imperial Expansion and Political Reform in Moldavia and Wallachia, 1812–1834," examined discursive and institutional aspects of relations between the Russian Empire and the elites of the two Romanian principalities at the dawn of the modern era.
 He has held temporary teaching positions at Carleton University (Ottawa), the University of Alberta (Edmonton), and Dalhousie University (Halifax).
 In 2011-2013, he was a postdoctoral fellow and lecturer at the University of Alberta, working on a book project devoted to the Russian encounters with the Ottoman Empire in the eighteenth and nineteenth centuries.
 He is currently affiliated with the Center of Ukrainian and Belorussian Studies at the Faculty of History of Moscow State University.
 His most recent publications are "Orientalism at the Margins: The Ottoman Empire under Russian Eyes," Kritika, no. 2 (2011), 321–351, and a monograph (co-authored with Andrei Cușco), Bessarabiia v sostave rossiiskoi imperii, 1812–1917 (Moscow: Novoe Literaturnoe Obozrenie, 2012).